yi-editor/word-trie/README.md

-Implementation of a trie over words\n
+Implementation of a trie over words